Blue and Gold Pulsating Orb

 The coffee cup is flowing into every other object

-Chris asks Lesley to tell her about her breathworks experience.
+He asks her to tell her about her breathworks experience.

 “We must capture it”, he says